kyaroch/kyaroch.github.io/_posts/2016-06-19-state-presidential-vote-dispersion.md

 outliers no matter what we do.
 I chose the second approach.
-There are a few other anomalies as well, like Benjamin Harrison (the incumbent president!) having no ballot access in Florida in 1892, but they only affect one or two states in any given year, so I've just left out the affected states.
+There are a few other anomalies as well, like Benjamin Harrison (the incumbent president!) having no ballot access in Florida in 1892, but they only affect one or two states in any given year, so they shouldn't have much impact on our results.

 We'll be analyzing this dataset using [pandas](http://pandas.pydata.org/), a data analysis library for Python.
 Pandas uses two primary data structures: the